We Are In The Business Of Healing

 Any Amount Of Negligence Is Dangerous

 An amputation is such a severe catastrophic injury that most people cannot imagine when they would ever occur.
 They wrongly believe that some sort of criminal intent must be behind an incident that causes an amputation.
 Truthfully, any amount of negligence is inexcusably dangerous and can cause unpredictable and extensive damage.

 Amputations may be caused by:

 Your Rights Mean Everything

-We bring our tenacity to the courtroom for every case, backed up by a century of knowledge, ability and know-how.
-The case results we achieve are not for us, they are for you, and we want you to remember that as we guide you through your legal case, addressing any questions or concerns you may have along the way.
+We bring our tenacity to the table, and often to the courtroom, for every case, backed up by a century of knowledge, ability and know-how.
+The case results we achieve are not for us, they are for you, and we want you to remember that as we guide you through your legal case, we address any questions or concerns you may have along the way.